 - Additional living expenses coverage reimburses the cost of temporary relocation (accommodation) while your uninhabitable house is being repaired.

-Does Renters Insurance Cover Theft from a Vehicle?
+Does Renters Insurance Cover Theft from Your Car?

 Yes.
 The right renters insurance coverage would include personal possessions damaged in or stolen from your car, moving van, or recreational vehicle.
 It can cover various types of belongings, such as: